 Thanks to our partnership with the Southeast Indiana Community Gardens and a generous grant from the United Way, we constructed four raised garden beds in 2021 and successfully grew 11 different plant species.
 This year and beyond, we are expanding our garden to include sunflowers, corn, beans, and squash.
 We make an effort to source our plants from small growers and aim to make our crops accessible to descendant communities for their own use.

-Through the Native Cultivars Garden, we seek to make the past tangible through living plants.
-In this garden you will find plants similar to those that have been recovered from the archaeological soils of the Guard Site as well as plants that are currently used by Native Peoples which have been handed down from generation to generation.
+Our Native Cultivars Garden aims to bring the past to life through living plants.
+Here, you’ll find species similar to those unearthed from the archaeological soils of the Guard Site, as well as plants that are still cherished and passed down through generations by Native Peoples.

 We warmly welcome volunteers, as well as existing and new partnerships, to join us in this endeavor.
 If you’re interested in getting involved, please reach out to us at email@example.com.